RL Notes: TRPO and PPO

 One-page mental model

-TRPO prevents large updates with a KL constraint:
+TRPO applies that brake with a KL constraint:

 PPO prevents large updates with clipping: